mikeybellissimo/LoRA-MPT/README.md

 python src/eval.py --model mpt-causal --model_args pretrained=mosaicml/mpt-7b-instruct,trust_remote_code=True,load_in_8bit=True,peft=lora-mpt --tasks hellaswag
 ```

-To evaluate on the hellaswag task, for example, using the LoRA weights defined in lora-mpt
+To evaluate on the hellaswag task, for example, using the LoRA weights defined in lora-mpt.
+You can change the task to whatever one you'd like.

 ## MosaicML Platform